petmat/less-code-is-more/src/pages/utility-types-part2/index.md

 ## Let's go a bit type crazy

 Utility types are super powerful and a testament to the awesomeness of the type system in TypeScript.
-For more proof I would like to introduce one very complex but useful type that I found on Stack Overflow (https://stackoverflow.com/a/49725198)
+For more proof, I would like to introduce one very complex but useful type that I found on Stack Overflow (https://stackoverflow.com/a/49725198)

 ### RequireAtLeastOne&lt;T, Keys>